rarible/protocol/docs/ethereum/metadata/ipfs-example.md

-# Example of uploading and using Metadata with IPFS
+# Example of uploading & using Metadata with IPFS

 ## Uploading images to IPFS

 To upload images to IPFS, will use the [Pinata](https://www.pinata.cloud) service.

-Below is an example of Node JS uploading an image using their API.
+Here you can see an example using Node JS to upload an image using the Pinata API.

 ```
 const axios = require("axios");